-Communication is a crucial component of social interactions that helps us to convey our ideas, thoughts, feelings, and opinions.
+Multimodal communication is a crucial component of social interactions that helps us to convey our ideas, thoughts, feelings, and opinions.
 We typically tend to use gestures, facial expressions, speech, etc to make ourselves understood.
 A frown, a wink, or a nod – we constantly use different means to communicate.
-Similarly, individuals with complex communication needs should be encouraged to use multimodal communication so that they can effectively express themselves.
+Similarly, individuals with complex communication needs should be encouraged to use multiple communication modes so that they can effectively express themselves.

 What is Multimodal Communication?